-Topic Result Reason for Not or Partially Including Desire for more transit options in the Snoqualmie Valley, and options for transit along State Route 18 to South King County.
+Торіс Result Reason for Not or Partially Including Desire for more transit options in the Snoqualmie Valley, and options for transit along State Route 18 to South King County.
 A policy to work with communities in the subarea on mobility solutions that meet their needs.
 Transit-related services must be in alignment with Metro Transit Service Guidelines and be at a rural level of service.
-Increased mobility options for people aged 55 years and older, youth, and people with disabilities.
+Increased mobility options for seniors, youth, and disabled persons.
 A policy to work with communities in the subarea on mobility solutions that meet their needs.
 Included.
 Desire for facilities to address volume of travelers on US Highway 2.
 A policy to encourage Washington State Department of Transportation to improve comfort and usability by adding facilities to the corridor.
 Included.